 - Assists the thyroid.
 Progesterone therapy helps to restore normal thyroid hormone action.

-- Helps avoid early miscarriage (propagates an embryo).
-Sufficient progesterone is vital to pregnancy.
-If you are estrogen-dominant and progesterone-deficient, supplementing with natural bio-identical progesterone can help get pregnant through to a healthy delivery.
+- Pregnancy.
+Helps avoid early miscarriage (propagates an embryo).
+Sufficient progesterone is vital during pregnancy.
+Especially if you are estrogen-dominant and progesterone-deficient, supplementing with natural progesterone can help you get and stay pregnant through to a healthy delivery.